 Non-perishable snacks, water and soft drinks are available on Convoy Point, but groceries and supplies are not.
 They can be purchased in Homestead or Florida City.

-The visitor center sells books, cards, postcards and nature-related games as well as other souvenirs.
+The Dante Fascell Visitor Center, Gallery and Museum sells books, cards, postcards and nature-related games as well as other souvenirs.